Overview

 Temporary Tables

-First we create a temporary table to hold the data during the processing:
+Using this method we can create a temporary table to hold the data

 CREATE GLOBAL TEMPORARY TABLE my_temp_table